You are here

 Clinton Rossiter Professor in American Institutions

 Douglas Kriner is The Clinton Rossiter Professor in American Institutions in the Department of Government at Cornell University.
-His research and teaching interests focus on American political institutions and the separation of powers.
+His research and teaching interests focus on American political institutions and the separation of powers, as well as on US foreign policy and science and health policy.